Columbia IUL Fraud and Misrepresentation Lawsuits

-IULs, or indexed universal life insurance policies, are a type of universal life insurance that includes two components: a cash value component and a death benefit.
-Money in a policyholder’s cash value account can earn interest based on the performance of one or more stock market indexes selected by the insurer.
+IULs, or indexed universal life insurance policies, are a type of life insurance that combines a death benefit with a cash value component that may earn interest based on the performance of a stock market index selected by the insurance company.

-Investment brokers and financial advisors may improperly recommend IULs to clients whose financial goals or needs do not mesh with the benefits, disadvantages, and risks of these products.
+Investment brokers and financial advisors may improperly recommend IULs to clients whose financial goals or needs do not mesh with the benefits, disadvantages, and risks of these products, which can give rise to indexed universal life insurance fraud claims in Columbia SC.
 Examples of misconduct that may lead to unsuitable recommendations of IULs include:

 - Breaches of fiduciary duties, such as conflicts of interest or self-dealing (e.g., having compensation based on sales or receiving kickbacks for referrals)

-- Broker negligence in assessing a client’s investment goals and financial needs and determining the suitability of an IUL for the client’s objectives or risk tolerance
+- Broker negligence in assessing a client’s investment goals and financial needs and determining suitability of an IUL policy

-- Investment or financial advisory firms’ failure to supervise representatives
+- Investment or financial advisory firms’ failure to supervise representatives, which may support IUL lawsuit claims in South Carolina

 - Misrepresentations regarding the potential performance, costs, and risks of IULs